California Interagency Council on Homelessness Staff

 Erica Costa

 Erica Costa serves as the Director of External Affairs for the California Interagency Council on Homelessness (Cal ICH).
-Prior to joining the Cal ICH team, Erica served as a Chief of Staff in the state Assembly as Advocacy Director for the American Lung Association, and most recently as District Director for Assembly Member Kevin McCarty in Sacramento.
-With 17 years of experience in and around the Capitol, Erica brings her expertise policy analysis, political strategy, and community engagement.
-Erica holds a Master's degree in Public Policy and Administration from California State University, Sacramento and a Bachelor's degree in Law and Society from the University of California, Santa Barbara.
+Prior to joining the Cal ICH team, Erica served as a Chief of Staff in the state Assembly, as Advocacy Director for the American Lung Association, and most recently as District Director for Assemblymember Kevin McCarty in Sacramento.
+With 17 years of experience in and around the Capitol, Erica brings her expertise in policy analysis, political strategy, and community engagement.
+Erica holds a Master’s degree in Public Policy and Administration from California State University, Sacramento and a Bachelor’s degree in Law and Society from the University of California, Santa Barbara.
 In her free time, Erica enjoys playing the piano, fitness classes, spending time with loved ones, and exploring coffee shops with her husband.